Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 | B | EV3 Medium Motor | Front steering |
 | S4 | EV3 Color Sensor | Blue and Orange floor-mark detection |

-This version does not use the current S2 and S3 lateral ultrasonic sensors for navigation and does not use the Gyro Sensor on S1.
+In the exact program documented here, the navigation logic does **not read S2 or S3** and does **not read a Gyro Sensor on S1**.
+Therefore, even if additional sensors are physically available on Piolín, they do not influence the execution of this specific file.

 The simplified architecture can therefore be understood as: